hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 {: #dtls-cookie-exchange title="DTLS Exchange with HelloRetryRequest contain the Cookie Extension"}

 The cookie extension is defined in Section 4.2.1 of {{TLS13}}.
-When sending the first ClientHello, the client does not have a cookie yet.
-In this case, the cookie extension is omitted and the legacy_cookie field in the ClientHello message SHOULD be set as a zero length vector (i.e., a single zero byte length field) and MUST be ignored by a server negotiating DTLS 1.3.
+When sending the initial ClientHello, the client does not have a cookie yet.
+In this case, the cookie extension is omitted and the legacy_cookie field in the ClientHello message SHOULD be set to a zero length vector (i.e., a single zero byte length field) and MUST be ignored by a server negotiating DTLS 1.3.

 When responding to a HelloRetryRequest, the client MUST use the same parameter values (version, random, cipher_suites) as it did in the original ClientHello.

 The
    server SHOULD use those values to generate its cookie and verify that they are correct upon cookie receipt.
 The server MUST use the same version number in the HelloRetryRequest that it would use when sending a ServerHello.
 Upon receipt of the ServerHello, the client MUST verify that the server version values match.

-In order to avoid sequence number duplication in case of multiple HelloRetryRequests, the server MUST use the record sequence number in the ClientHello as the record sequence number in the HelloRetryRequest.
+In order to avoid
+   sequence number duplication in case of multiple HelloRetryRequests, the server MUST use the record sequence number in the ClientHello as the record sequence number in the HelloRetryRequest.

-   When the second ClientHello is received, the server can verify that the Cookie is valid and that the client can receive packets at the given IP address.
+ When the second ClientHello is received, the server can verify that the cookie is valid and that the client can receive packets at the given IP address.
 In order to avoid sequence number duplication in case of multiple cookie exchanges, the server MUST use the record sequence number in the ClientHello as the record sequence number in its initial ServerHello.
 Subsequent ServerHellos will only be sent after the server has created state and MUST increment normally.

  One potential attack on this scheme is for the attacker to collect a number of cookies from different addresses and then reuse them to attack the server.
-The server can defend against this attack by changing the Secret value frequently, thus invalidating those cookies.
-If the server wishes that legitimate clients be able to handshake through the transition (e.g., they received a cookie with Secret 1 and then sent the second ClientHello after the server has changed to Secret 2), the server can have a limited window during which it accepts both secrets.  {{RFC5996}} suggests adding a version number to cookies to detect this case.
+The server can defend against this attack by changing the secret value frequently, thus invalidating those cookies.
+If the server wishes that legitimate clients be able to handshake through the transition (e.g., they received a cookie with Secret 1 and then sent the second ClientHello after the server has changed to Secret 2), the server can have a limited window during which it accepts both secrets.  {{RFC5996}} suggests adding a key identifier to cookies to detect this case.
 An alternative approach is simply to try verifying with both secrets.

+   Servers MUST implement a key rotation scheme that allows the server to manage keys with overlapping lifetime.

    DTLS servers SHOULD perform a cookie exchange whenever a new handshake is being performed.
 If the server is being operated in an environment where amplification is not a problem, the server MAY be